davidcole1977/tenori-on-alike/README.md

 It's very early days, so what's here is a basic proof of concept with a very limited feature set and highly ropey code quality.

+It's being used as a learning exercise, so some of the use of patterns and techniques might appear slightly contrived, but should overall result in better code craft.

 Watch this space...

 ## Demo page